geofmureithi/ubu-block/README.md

 A transparent, tamper-evident, and community-driven blockchain platform for election results.
 It is currently focused on Kenyan election's data but can easily be adapted for other countries.

+> [!NOTE]
+> This code is actively in active development and may break.
+PRs welcome

 ## Node Types

 - **Submission Nodes:** Allow users to submit polling station results.